ThucLeDuy/CoreDDP/readme.txt

-data base is from dbFood
 This is a practice project for .net core
+Database get from Web Api DeliveryFood